-Not more than 15 semester hours of the total 94 required for the B.D. or 90 for the M.Div. degree or 10 semester hours of the 60 required for the M.R.E., degree may be of D grade.
+Not more than 15 semester hours of the total 94 required for the B.D. or 90 for the M. Div. degree or 10 semester hours of the 60 required for the M. R. E., degree may be of D grade.
 An I may be removed by special arrangement with the instructor concerned.
-The I grade remains on the student's record until the course is completed.
+The I must be removed by the mid-semester of the semester when the student is next in residence.